Explosion247/milestone-project-1/README.md

 HTML and CSS

-links to JavaScript have been used
+Links to JavaScript have been used

 ## Technology